Trigork/persona-fusion-calculator/p4g_party_skills.md

 - **Full Analysis** (Rank 3): [Replaces Analysis] Along with the affinities you've attacked in the past, you can learn what skills the enemy possesses as well.
 - **Third Eye** (Rank 4): When selecting a target, you can check to see whether the attack will be effective or not.
 - **Healing Wave** (Rank 5): All party members will recover a small amount of HP (5%) at the end of battle.
-- "Weakness Scan" (Rank 6) &gt; She will now precisely identify an enemy's weakness!
+- "Weakness Scan ver.2" (Rank 6) &gt; She will now precisely identify an enemy's weakness!
 [When your options for attack include the enemy's weakness, Rise will inform you.]
 - (Rank 7) &gt; She will periodically aid you during battle!
 [Rise will periodically aid you in battle in various ways.]
 - **Stamina Song** (Rank 8): [Replaces Healing Wave] The HP recovery effect at the end of the battle has become stronger (10%).
 - "Rise blocked all attacks!"
 (Rank 9) &gt; She can now protect the party at times!
 [If an ally would fall to an attack that hits the entire party, Rise will block it once.]